 Chapter 3 Introduction

-State and local revenue systems vary widely, both compared with the federal system and with each other.
-State and local governments tend to rely heavily on retail sales and property taxes for funding rather than income taxes.
+State and local governments tend to rely more heavily on retail sales and property taxes than income taxes.
+But the composition of revenue sources is unique in every state.

-One common concept used in describing tax systems is their degree of progressivity.
+One of the key characteristics of a tax is its degree of progressivity.
 A tax is considered progressive if people with lower incomes pay a lower percentage of their income to cover that tax than those with higher incomes.
 A regressive tax is the opposite: People with lower incomes pay a higher percentage of their income for the tax than do those with higher incomes.

 This chapter outlines key components of taxation, including tax reform, various revenue sources, tax expenditures, and tax administration.